 “Well, you need to call him off,” George says.
 “He’s making a lot of people nervous and angry down here.”
 What the hell?
-He must’ve forgotten to whom he was speaking!
+He must’ve forgotten to whom he’s speaking!

 “Well, why didn’t you say any of this!?”
-George exclaims, horrified and something in me snapped.
+George exclaims, horrified and something in me snaps.

 “Because I told one person—one person, my stepfather—that I got raped and look what happened to me.
 What happens if I tried to take him to court?
 My word against his… a poor girl who happens to live in a nice Green Valley house against a Whitmore.
 I can’t even imagine what would have happened to me if I had identified anybody from the mob that tortured me, not that I really could since the fucking cowards all wore masks and only one of them spoke to me.
 Oh, they could all beat the shit out of me, but none of them could fucking say shit to me.

 “But now the tables have turned—and those pompous, self-absorbed, entitled, rich little brats are now dealing with someone who has just as much money and power as they do if not more.
 This man owns more companies than they have vacation houses.
-Now they are shaking in their boots because they are dealing with one of the most powerful men in America now trying to get to the bottom of who attacked me 11 years ago.”
+Now, they’re shaking in their boots because they’re dealing with one of the most powerful men in America now trying to get to the bottom of who attacked me 11 years ago.”

 “Well, you’re going to have to do something, Ana, because he’s getting pretty close.”
 I fall silent for a moment.
 What the hell does he mean by that?

 “Getting pretty close?”
 I ask.
 “Close to what, George?”
-George wouldn’t answer my question.
+George remains silent.
 “George, close to what?”
 Still silence on the line.
 And then it hit me.
 Mother fucking demons and bitches from hell!
 George knows something.
 “George, what do you know?”

 “George, I think you better give me any information that you have, because if you don’t, I’m going to set the full fury of Christian Grey loose on Green Valley.
 And if you think feathers have been ruffled now, you ain’t seen nothin’ yet, Buddy!”
 I hear a long pause.
 “Don’t think about it too long, George, because I am out of patience.”